 Alpharetta Music Match Concerts

 You can enjoy 40 free concerts throughout the year thanks to the Alpharetta Music Match series, which brings rising local talent to restaurants, bars, breweries, and other venues around town.
-Just a few of the spots to catch a concert this year include Mercantile Social, Minnie Olivia Pizzeria, and Flatlands Bourbon and Bayou.
 You never know; you just might discover your new favorite band over dinner or drinks.

 Ameris Bank Amphitheatre

 If only every concert could take place in such a pretty setting.
 The 12,000-capacity Ameris Bank Amphitheatre offers a mix of covered seats close to the stage and a grassy lawn for blankets and BYO chairs, with views that feel more like a park than one of the biggest venues in Georgia.
-There’s literally something for everyone on the calendar, from Brad Paisley to Ke$ha to the Doobie Brothers.
+There’s literally something for everyone on the 2021 calendar, from Maren Morris to Dave Matthews Band to the Doobie Brothers.
 And if you’re driving in from out of town, several local hotels offer packages to help turn your concert outing into a mini-vacay.